 Organize your tasks by context.

 P.S.
-To make things easier, group similar tasks using appropriate categories in Nozbe :)
+To make things easier, group similar tasks using appropriate tags in Nozbe :)

 5. Complete tasks in a timely manner